The timeline, in a nutshell:

 The first step is to find a lawyer.
 It’s a convenient process, but you must be careful because many inexperienced lawyers have fake law degrees.

 If you’re looking for an attorney specializing in cannabis law, consider reading up on what they’ve written or talking about their experience practicing in your area before hiring them.
-A good lawyer will have extensive expertise in cultivation-to-consumption rights and regulations around the industry, as well as general legal advice about how things work within their practice area.
+A good lawyer will have extensive expertise in cultivation-to-consumption rights and regulations around the industry and general legal advice about how things work within their practice area.

 You need to find a location that allows cannabis cultivation.
 The law allows for home cultivation, but only if you have a license and meet the zoning requirements of your municipality or county.